 The Sackler Institute of Graduate Biomedical Sciences and the Office of Minority Affairs invites applications from students for participation in a summer research internship program in the medical sciences at New York University Medical Center.
 The purpose of the program is to give students who may be interested in pursuing careers in the biomedical sciences (PhD, MD or MD-PhD) the opportunity to conduct research and to be exposed to the excitement of an academic medical environment at a major research center.
-Students may work with faculty in the disciplines of biochemistry, biomedical imaging, cellular and molecular biology, computational biology, developmental genetics, immunology, microbiology, molecular oncology, neurosciences and physiology, parasitology, pathobiology, pharmacology, structural biology and virology.
+Students may work with faculty in the disciplines of biochemistry, bioinformatics, biomedical imaging, cellular and molecular biology, computational biology, developmental genetics, immunology and inflammation, microbiology, molecular oncology, neurosciences and physiology, parasitology, pathobiology, pharmacology, stem cell biology, structural biology and virology.

 TRAINING AND OTHER ACTIVITIES